Why a Tamil sceptre handed over by Mountbatten lies at the heart of Modi’s new Parliament

 This story has a number of gaps.
 For one, there is little evidence for the claim that the transfer of power was symbolised by Mounbatten handing over anything to Nehru, much less a sceptre.
 Ironically, one of the documents submitted by the Modi government to the press to prove the existence of this ceremony was actually an article ridiculing the claim, arguing that the story of Mountbatten’s sceptre was based on a “Whatsapp forward”.

 The other is even thornier.
 India’s independence was a rare instance of a legal transfer of power rather than a violent revolutionary break from a past regime (think the United States, Vietnam or, closer home, Bangladesh).
-India’s Constituent Assembly was set up in 1946 by the British and it achieved sovereignty through an act of the British Parliament, the Independence of India Act.
+India’s Constituent Assembly was set up in 1946 by the British and it achieved sovereignty through an act of the British Parliament, the Indian Independence Act.
 This is not an ideal situation, either politically or legally.
 In a brilliant piece, legal scholar Shivprasad Swaminathan explained how the Indian Constituent Assembly made sure to sever all links with Indian Independence Act and, hence, the British government that had legally birthed it.

 Remarkably, the symbolism of the sengol reverses that.
 Rather than sever links with the British, the transfer of power has now been imagined as an act of dynastic succession, with Mountatten passing on power to Nehru as one king would to his heir.
 The inauguration of the new Parliament building was centered around Mountatten’s sceptre and, in one ceremony, Modi even solemnly walked down with it and affixed it next to the speaker’s chair.